Substitute (association football)

 In association football, a substitute is a player who is brought on to the pitch during a match in exchange for an existing player.
 Substitutions are generally made to replace a player who has become tired or injured, or who is performing poorly, or for tactical reasons (such as bringing a striker on in place of a defender).
 A player who has been substituted during a match takes no further part in the game, in games played under the standard International Football Association Board Laws of the Game.

 Substitutions were officially added to the Laws of the Game in 1958.
 Prior to this most games were played with no changes permitted at all, with occasional exceptions in cases of extreme injury or players not arriving to matches on time.

 The number of substitutes has risen over time as well as the number of reserve players allowed to be nominated.
 It is now common for games to allow a maximum of 5 substitutions; some competitions allow for an additional substitution when playing extra time.
 A maximum of 3 "substitution opportunities" are provided to a side during normal time, and an extra opportunity during extra time.
-Substitutions can be made during half-time breaks during normal and extra time, and full time breaks(before the start of extra time), but do not count as substitution opportunities.
-There is also a provision of an additional substitution beyond whatever limits the match is being played under to be used specifically for a players who has sustained a concussion.
+Substitutions can be made during half-time breaks during normal and extra time, and full time breaks (before the start of extra time), but do not count as substitution opportunities.
+There is also a provision of an additional substitution beyond whatever limits the match is being played under to be used specifically for a player who has sustained a concussion.

 Teams choose a substitute player from a pre-selected set of reserve players, these players typically sit in the technical area with the coaches, and are said to be "on the bench".
 When the substitute enters the field of play it is said they have come on or have been brought on, while the player they are substituting for is coming off, or being brought off or substituted.
 This pool of reserve players has also steadily increased in most competitions where they now allow 5, 7 or 9 reserves while in international competitive tournaments it is common that every player selected in the tournament squad (usually 23 players total) is an eligible substitute if they aren't suspended from the game.

 A player who is noted for frequently making appearances, or scoring important goals, as a substitute is often informally known as a "super sub".